 Spy films have gotten awfully serious of late, until now that is.

-Since Borne and Bauer hit the screens, secret agents have lost their comic wit, fun and for the most part, their sense of humor, even Bond, a series built on these three staples, has ditched them in favor of a more dry and serious character, it seemed as though it was no longer the gentleman’s spy game, but luckily for us, Kingsman: The Secret Service has gone about bringing some of the comedy back to the genre and also lead to a surprisingly good January release.
+Since Borne and Bauer hit the screens, secret agents have lost their comic wit, fun and for the most part, their sense of humour, even Bond, a series built on these three staples, has ditched them in favour of a more dry and serious character, it seemed as though it was no longer the gentleman’s spy game, but luckily for us, Kingsman: The Secret Service has gone about bringing some comedy back to the genre and also lead to a surprisingly good January release.

-Class plays a huge part in this movie, with a us vs. them theme running though out, especially when it comes to the training, with Eggsy sticking out like a swore thumb when surrounded by all the public school toffs that he is in competition, with the leading to some one truly funny moments, especially any scene involving his pug, all whilst providing some social commentary about how the rich keep the poor down.
+Class plays a huge part in this movie, with us vs. them theme running throughout, especially when it comes to the training, with Eggsy sticking out like a sore thumb when surrounded by all the public school toffs that he is in competition, with the leading to someone truly funny moments, especially any scene involving his pug, all whilst providing some social commentary about how the rich keep the poor down.

-All of which contributes to a pretty impressive release for a film in January, a month usually devoted to bad films and sequels, but every so often you get a surprise package like this, with strong acting all round, including from Egerton as he makes his big screen debut, this film is entertaining throughout and well worth going to see if you want a break from bad weather and January blues.
+All of which contributes to a pretty impressive release for a film in January, a month usually devoted to bad films and sequels, but every so often you get a surprise package like this, with strong acting all around, including from Egerton as he makes his big-screen debut, this film is entertaining throughout and well worth going to see if you want a break from bad weather and January blues.

-If you like: Attack The Block, James Bond (Before Daniel Craig) and Kick Ass.
+If you like: Attack The Block, Kick-Ass, Spectre